 3 people favorited this theater

-For a neighborhood house, in the suburb of Grosse Pointe Woods, the Woods Theatre was originally quite large, and sat well over 2,500, all on a single floor.
+For a neighborhood house, in the suburb of Grosse Pointe Woods, the Woods Theatre was originally quite large, and seated 2,478, all on a single floor.

 It was built for the United Detroit Theaters chain, opening in 1948, their first in seven years, since the Royal Theatre, which was designed by the same architect as the Woods Theatre, Charles N. Agree.

 This late-Art Moderne style movie theater opened with the film “Crossfire” and contained unusual features such as “Telesonic” seats for the hearing-impaired, and a good-sized exhibition gallery, which was leased to area schools and business owners.